UCL/hivpy/tutorials/prep.md

 - *`prob_len_prep_stop`* - The probability of choosing to stop taking lenacapavir PrEP despite being eligible.
 - *`prob_vr_prep_stop`* - The probability of choosing to stop taking vaginal ring PrEP despite being eligible.
 - *`prob_prep_restart`* - The probability of restarting any type of PrEP after choosing to stop taking PrEP.
+- *`cab_tail_length`* - The duration of the tail period after stopping Cab PrEP usage.
+Cab levels remain above 75% of the therapeutic dose during this time.
+- *`len_tail_length`* - The duration of the tail period after stopping Len PrEP usage.
+Len levels remain above 75% of the therapeutic dose during this time.